semihM/project_smok/README.md

 ---
 #### **get_out**
 - Get out of the current vehicle you are a passenger of.
+Allowed for non-admins by default

    Chat Syntax | (!,/,?)get_out
    ------------- | -------------